Mikeq0621/COSI166_team11/docs/CHALLENGES_ACCOMPLIMENTS.md

 </p>

 # Map functionality
-      There were intially some issues with implementing JavaScript in order to have a fully functional map. (ex. getting map markers to pop up, allowing the map           filters to dynamically edit the map).
-Overall, the map is one of the biggest accomplishmets of the project
+<p> There were intially some issues with implementing JavaScript in order to have a fully functional map. (ex. getting map markers to pop up, allowing the map           filters to dynamically edit the map).
+Overall, the map is one of the biggest accomplishmets of the project  </p>

 # More Accomplishments
  * Being able to send notifications and emails to user/hosts